student-to-software-engineer/student-to-software-engineer/docs/5-technical-skill-roadmap/index.md

 It’s meant to be a high-level overview that helps you understand what’s important and why.

 You will need to do your own research and find your own resources.
 But this chapter will give you a clear sense of direction and help you prioritize what to focus on.

+## There's A lot Here, Do I Need To Learn Everything?

+**No,** you don’t need to learn everything in this chapter to get hired.

+It's completely possible to get your first job with likely just a bit more than Level 2: Beginner Applications.

+However, if you find that you are struggling to get interviews or offers, it would definitely help if your resume articulated that you have the skills in Level 3: Production-Ready Applications.

+To put it in perspective:

+- I would expect an intern to be **aware** with all of the skills in Level 2, and some of the skills in Level 3.
+- I would expect a junior developer to be **very comfortable** with all of the skills in Level 2, but **only use some** of the skills in Level 3.
+- I would expect an intermediate level developer to be **familiar** with all of the skills in Level 3, but not be an expert in all of it.